Water Rights in California

 California’s growth has closely paralleled an evolving and complex system of water rights.

-After California became a state in 1850, it followed the practice of Eastern states and adopted riparian rights – water rights laws based on ownership of land bordering a waterway.
-The riparian property owner—one who lives next to the river— possesses the right to use that water, a right that cannot be transferred apart from the land.
+After California became a state in 1850, it followed the practice of Eastern states and adopted riparian rights based on ownership of land bordering a waterway.
+The riparian property owner has the right to use that water, a right that cannot be transferred apart from the land.

-However, during the Gold Rush in the 19th century, miners also developed a system of claiming rights to take and transport water.
+At the same time, during the Gold Rush, miners using sluice boxes and water cannons to scour gold from the Sierra Nevada foothills developed a different system of claiming rights to take and transport water.
 Early settlers could appropriate water through “first in time, first in right,” which essentially granted rights to the first person to claim a source of water.

-Today, California operates under a dual system that recognizes both riparian and appropriative rights.
-In addition, in the last 10 years the state courts increasingly have recognized instream uses and expanded public trust values in determining how the state’s water resources should be best used.
+More recently, the state courts in California have increasingly recognized instream uses and expanded public trust values in determining how the state’s water resources should be best used.

 Additionally, the California Constitution requires that all water use be both “reasonable and beneficial” under the Constitution’s Article X, Section 2.

 Water rights, or allocation of water supply, are governed mostly by state law.
-Water quality issues, which may affect allocation, are regulated separately by both federal and state law.
+Water quality issues, which may affect allocation, are regulated separately under federal and state law.

-The United States government may affect water rights issues through laws such as the Endangered Species Act — protecting endangered or threatened species— and the Federal Power Act — the licensing and operation of hydropower dams and reservoirs used to generate electricity.
-The Bureau of Reclamation, which constructs and operates water projects, also can affect state allocation of water.
+The federal government may affect water rights through laws such as the Endangered Species Act — protecting endangered or threatened species— and the Federal Power Act — the licensing and operating of hydropower dams and reservoirs used to generate electricity.
+The U.S. Bureau of Reclamation, which constructs and operates water projects, can affect state allocation of water.

-Additionally, water rights are an important part of California’s water issues and projects.
-For instance, the state and federal governments had to negotiate agreements with water right holders to build and operate their surface water storage and distribution systems – the federal Central Valley Project and the State Water Project.
-Water rights issues are a recurrent theme in any discussions involving the Sacramento-San Joaquin Delta, the heart of California’s water supply system.
-And water rights can figure in deals to transfer water from one user to another.
+Water rights are an important part of California’s water issues and projects.
+For instance, the state and federal governments had to negotiate agreements with water rights holders to build and operate their river water storage and distribution systems – the federal Central Valley Project and the State Water Project.
+Water rights issues are a recurrent theme in discussions involving the Sacramento-San Joaquin Delta, the heart of California’s water supply system, and can figure in deals to transfer water from one user to another.